sine2pi/ASR-model/README.md

 This model's learnable blend (with a sigmoid-mixed parameter) between waveform and spectrogram encodings is a novel and practical way to let the model decide the optimal mix.
 This form of adaptive fusion is less common in open-source ASR codebases.

 Blending waveform and spectrogram features has been explored in some research, but is not standard in ASR pipelines.
 This learnable blend is a modern, under-explored approach addressing the waveform spectrogram debate.
 Initial findings of the pilot run suggest that the blending of the two significantly decreases WER compared to standalone waveform and spectrogram without significantly increasing overhead.
+Further testing is currently underway.

 This model uses 0 for padding masking and silence and no special tokens, as such the attention mechanism uses multiplicative masking instead of additive.
 The 0.001 is so that the model can still learn to identify silence.
 This gives silence tokens a tiny but meaningful attention weight rather than completely masking them out.
 This is conceptually sound because: